-The Income tax provisions of India are very accommodating when it comes to returning residents however, it is still important that NRI's plan the finances in such a way that there are no surprises later.
+The Income-tax provisions of India are very accommodating when it comes to returning residents however, it is still important that NRI's plan the finances in such a way that there are no surprises later.

-When the non resident is returning, they must conduct a residency test on themselves, for the financial year.
+When the non-resident is returning, they must conduct a residency test on themselves, for the financial year.
 This residency test is needed, to see what tax treatment for the investments under FEMA.
-The ITA has two sub divisions for residents.
+The ITA has two subdivisions for residents.
 They are called resident but not ordinarily resident and the other is resident and ordinarily resident.
-These two sub divisions differentiate how you will be treated on the taxation for income generated in India and abroad.
+These two subdivisions differentiate how you will be treated on the taxation for income generated in India and abroad.
 A person who is treated as a resident under ITA for a financial year, can also be treated as resident but not ordinarily resident, if the conditions of residency are fulfilled as a non resident for 9 out of 10 years and the person has been in India for 729 days or less in the past seven years .

 FEMA regulates investments made in the foreign country.
 This includes bank accounts, investments in property, securities, mutual funds, remittances to India, borrowings and lending (including gifts) in the foreign country in foreign currencies.
 The ITA deals with the taxes on these investments.
-A non resident (under FEMA) is free to hold, sell, transfer and invest in an asset situated outside India.
+A non-resident (under FEMA) is free to hold, sell, transfer and invest in an asset situated outside India.
 These assets have to be acquired or owned while the person was resident outside India or inherited from a person who was resident outside India.
-Foreign asset transactions continue to be done by a non resident after his permanent return to India.
+Foreign asset transactions continue to be done by a non-resident after his permanent return to India.
 These assets have to be held in special accounts, which are through an Exchange Earners Foreign Currency (EEFC) account or Resident Foreign Currency(RFC) Account.
 The EEFC account can be used to hold any professional earnings or fees.
 The payment received by exporters and other types of income can be deposited into the EEFC account.
-Indian residents can also maintain a RFC account, for holding foreign currency assets which were held abroad at the time of return back to India.
-Foreign exchange received as pension or benefits from employment outside India, gifts, proceeds of life insurance policies can be deposited into a RFC accounts.
+Indian residents can also maintain an RFC account, for holding foreign currency assets which were held abroad at the time of return back to India.
+The foreign exchange received as pension or benefits from employment outside India, gifts, proceeds of life insurance policies can be deposited into an RFC accounts.
 RFC accounts can be maintained as a savings, current or term deposit account.
 The balance in the RFC account can be reinvested aboard freely.

-The non residents are exempt from payment of wealth tax.
+The non-residents are exempt from payment of wealth tax.
 This exemption of the wealth tax remains for a period of seven successive years after the return.
-The pensions received by non residents from their foreign employer are taxed at individual tax rates, as applicable.
+The pensions received by non-residents from their foreign employer are taxed at individual tax rates, as applicable.